devtut/generate/docs/python/pip-pypi-package-manager.md

 ---
-metaTitle: pip: PyPI Package Manager
-description: Install Packages, To list all packages installed using `pip`, Upgrade Packages, Uninstall Packages, Updating all outdated packages on Linux, Updating all outdated packages on Windows, Create a requirements.txt file of all packages on the system, Create a requirements.txt file of packages only in the current virtualenv, Using a certain Python version with pip, Installing packages not yet on pip as wheels
+metaTitle pip PyPI Package Manager description Install Packages, To list all packages installed using `pip`, Upgrade Packages, Uninstall Packages, Updating all outdated packages on Linux, Updating all outdated packages on Windows, Create a requirements.txt file of all packages on the system, Create a requirements.txt file of packages only in the current virtualenv, Using a certain Python version with pip, Installing packages not yet on pip as wheels
 ---

 # pip: PyPI Package Manager